-In the world of infertility you will try just about anything including silly rituals and believing in crazy superstitions all in the belief they might increase your odds of becoming pregnant.
-You have tried drinking a special tea, eating a certain food (yams, berries, oysters, pineapples, or watermelon seeds just to name a few) and drinking nasty fertility smoothies, as well as, chugging snotty okra water for breakfast, lunch and supper.
+In the world of infertility, you will try just about anything, including silly rituals and believing in crazy superstitions, all in the belief they might increase your odds.
+You have tried drinking a special tea, eating a certain food (yams, berries, oysters, pineapples, or watermelon seeds, to name a few), and drinking nasty fertility smoothies as well as chugging snotty okra water for breakfast, lunch, and supper.

-There are even baby booties under your pillow for good luck and dust bunnies lurking underneath your bed all because Great Auntie Gertie mentioned at the last family reunion that this old wives tale of not sweeping under her bed, helped conceive five children (and it’s a free pass to stop cleaning).
-You have even tried both superstitions of drinking water from the glass of a pregnant woman during ovulation and sitting in her chair for 15 minutes a day during the two-week wait.
+There are even baby booties under your pillow for good luck and dust bunnies lurking underneath your bed, all because Great Auntie Gertie mentioned at the last family reunion that this old wives tale of not sweeping under her bed helped conceive five children (and it’s a free pass to stop cleaning).
+You have even tried both superstitions of drinking water from a pregnant woman’s glass during ovulation and sitting in her chair for 15 minutes a day during the two-week wait.

 And Meat?
 What’s that?!
 Carbs and sugar?!
 Those heavenly delicacies haven’t touched your lips in months.
-You have even written a good-bye letter to your morning cup of coffee.
+You have even written a goodbye letter to your morning cup of coffee.
 And books on fertility?
 You have them all.
 They are on your nightstand, next to the toilet, hidden in your desk drawer at work, and stashed away in your purse (there might still be one tucked away in the glove compartment box of the car).
-You have not only read them once, but fifty times; forwards and backwards and each section is highlighted.
-You stay away from hot showers, Jacuzzi tubs, and saunas; but wear knee-length tube socks in 100 degree weather because you read once it helps create a warm and inviting uterus.
-Your husband is also no longer wearing briefs and you are now sportin’ around a uni-brow because a woman in a fertility chat room mentioned the wax could be affecting your fertility.
+You have not only read them once, but fifty times, forwards and backward, and each section is highlighted.
+You stay away from hot showers, Jacuzzi tubs, and saunas, but wear knee-length tube socks in 100-degree weather because you read once it helps create a warm and inviting uterus.
+Your husband is also no longer wearing briefs.
+You are now sportin’ around a unibrow because a woman in a fertility chat room mentioned the wax could affect your fertility.
 Sounds silly, but why not?

 I want to emphasize that this post is not meant to be mean or make fun of anyone.
-I’ll be the first to admit that even though I believe prayer, speaking God’s word, and having faith and patience are key ingredients to bringing life to a barren womb, I have also incorporated most, if not all of these things in order to increase my chances.
+I’ll be the first to admit that even though I believe prayer, speaking God’s word, and having faith and patience are key ingredients to bringing life to a barren womb, I have also incorporated most, if not all of these nuggets of advice to increase my chances.

-In fact, this post stemmed from me considering the idea of ditching my deodorant due to the harsh chemicals that could be affecting my over all health; but perspiration, sweat rings, and the “oh! is that me?!” odor coming from my pits when I wave hello, is no laughing matter.
-In fact, it might actually hinder my fertility as it could “kill the mood”.
-Therefore, if you are like me, but can’t seem to go the “all natural” route, I have found a DIY deodorant recipe from my friend which will not only keep you smelling ‘fresh and so clean, clean’ but might also give you that .001% increase you need to boost your fertility.
-After all, the wind chimes on your front porch are just annoying you and the headstands after sex are just causing you migraines.
+In fact, this post stemmed from me considering the idea of ditching my deodorant due to the harsh chemicals that could be affecting my overall health.
+Still, perspiration, sweat rings, and the “Oh!
+Is that me?!” odor coming from my pits is no laughing matter.
+In fact, it might actually hinder my fertility as it could “kill the mood.”
+Therefore, if you are like me but can’t seem to go the “all-natural” route, I have found a DIY deodorant recipe from my friend which will not only keep you smelling ‘fresh and so clean, clean’ but might also give you that .001% increase you need to boost your fertility.
+After all, the wind chimes on your front porch are just annoying you, and the headstands after sex are just causing you migraines.

 What you need: